297. Why Women Physicians Are So Good at Doing Too Much

 • Overfunctioning is a relational role developed in response to internal and external expectations.

 • When one person consistently does more, others often do less.
-Over time, the systems adapted this way.
+Over time, systems adapt this way.

 • Resentment is information.
 It often signals over-capacity.